 Industry nights are when people who work in the clubs go out and show their support for other venues.
 In exchange for coming, a nightclub will reward industry personnel with free entry, bottle service, premium table locations, and a fun-filled night out with their friends.
 Almost all clubs participate in an industry night, so you’ll find them happening all week long.

 To give you an example, the staff at Light Nightclub might need to visit one competing club during the week.
 (This is also called an “outing.”)
-So let’s say that the Light team decides to go to Marquee on a Monday night.
+So let’s say that the Light team decides to go to On The Record on a Wednesday night.

-They’ll arrive at Marquee around 11 pm, get free entry and score a superb table location.
-And they’ll also stay most of the night, work on building relationships with the other Marquee employees, party it up, and provide a gratuity for the excellent service they receive.
+They’ll arrive at OTR around 11 pm, get free entry and score a superb table location.
+And they’ll also stay most of the night, work on building relationships with the other On The Record employees, party it up, and provide a gratuity for the excellent service they receive.

 Why Clubs Host Industry Nights